 Chicago Home Visiting Partnership Project

-This project will leverage each partner’s unique expertise and knowledge to engage families in their goals to promote their children’s development from pregnancy through age five.
+This project will leverage each partner’s unique expertise and knowledge to engage families and help them promote their children’s development from pregnancy through age five.
 PFL brings highly specialized early childhood and home visiting content knowledge.
-The community partner will bring a direct connection to the community and an understanding of its needs as well as mechanisms for incorporating the community’s voice.
+Casa Central—selected through a through and collaborative application process—will bring a direct connection to the community and an understanding of its needs as well as mechanisms for incorporating the community’s voice.

 Each partner is committed to learning from the community and adapting to the local context by listening directly to families and community members.
 The knowledge gained will help guide efforts to better support Chicago’s children and parents for generations.
 The project will also influence evidence-based public policy and philanthropy around the globe and advance the research frontier on skill formation and equitable research.